gabuh/gpra4/README.md

 # gpra4
-Project based on project manager subject from my current course in 2023
+Project based on project management subject from my current course in 2023